-One of my favorite projects for the beginning of the school year is this Who’s Who Owl Craft and writing activity!
-Children use paper bags to make owls and then write clues on the front about themselves for their classmates to guess!
-The owls make a great fall bulletin board for the classroom!
+One of my favorite projects for the beginning of the school year is this who’s who owl craft and writing activity!
+Children use paper bags to make owls and then write clues on the front about themselves for their classmates to guess- a perfect getting to know you activity.
+The owls make a great fall bulletin board for the classroom too!

-Are you following our Fall Crafts and Learning Pinterest board?
+Follow our Fall Crafts and Learning Pinterest board!

 * This post was originally published on September 1, 2014.